Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/fitness_tracker/readme.md

 > The application demonstrates a solution based on Microchip products for health care industry and wearable products.
 The application displays heart rate readings (in beats per minute - bpm) on a very low power consuming display.
 The Mikroelektronika Heart Rate 9 click board is used to read the heart pulse.
-Mikroelektronika eINK click bundle is used for displaying heart rate.
+Mikroelektronika Eink E-Paper display 2,9" 296x128 dots display is used for displaying heart rate.
-  The eINK click bundle contains the eINK click adapter board and the eINK display.
+  The Eink E-Paper display 2,9" 296x128 dots display contains the eINK click adapter board and the E-Paper display 2,9" 296x128 dots display.

 > The Heart Rate 9 click introduces Microchip's proprietary method of measuring multiple signals in a body using pseudorandom binary sequence generation and phase division multiplexing This algorithm for processing data from the sensor and it can send data for 3 different diodes (green, ir, red) who give out a diagram of the heartbeat and its frequency per minute.

-> The eINK display is a very low power consumption display and it can retain the information, even after disconnecting from the power source.
+> The Eink E-Paper display 2,9" 296x128 dots display is a very low power consumption display and it can retain the information, even after disconnecting from the power source.
 The host MCU SAM D21 is interfaced with the Heart Rate 9 click over the USART interface and eINK click over SPI Interface.